Gordon & Rees LLP - Responsive - Resourceful - Results

 Transactions & Construction Counsel

 Construction projects are multidisciplinary collectives.
-Our Construction Group mirrors that approach, involving lawyers from Gordon & Rees's Employment, Real Estate, Insurance, Intellectual Property, and Business Transactions Groups.
+Our Construction Group mirrors that approach, involving lawyers from GRSM's Employment, Real Estate, Insurance, Intellectual Property, and Business Transactions Groups.

 • Business Transactions & Real Estate: Choice of corporate entity in construction projects is often a key driver in the profitability of projects.
 Consequently, we advise clients in forming the most appropriate corporate entity for the specific project, whether it is a corporation, partnership, limited liability company, or joint venture.
 For efficiency and cost-effectiveness, we use standard form documents whenever possible, turning to custom drafting only when necessary.
-We will not waste our clients' money, or run up bills.
+We are sensitive to our clients' budgets, and will not run up bills.

 • Insurance: Over the last decade, the construction insurance landscape has changed dramatically due to the increased costs of general liability policies and defending claims under them.
 Many projects provide for project specific coverage commonly referred to as Owner Controlled Insurance Policies (OCIPs), which are designed to limit defense of claims to one attorney for all insureds.
 Our lawyers provide counseling and litigation prevention seminars to owners, developers and general contractors regarding insurance planning and the benefits, common pitfalls and management of Owner Controlled Insurance Policies, "wrap ups," stop loss coverage, and risk management throughout the entirety of a project.